Diagnosis skin cancer—what now?

 Inspect the skin and mucous membranes of the genitals and the area around them.
 Also use the hand mirror.

-For this examination, you sit on a chair and place your left foot on an elevation.
+For this examination, sit on a chair and place your left foot on a raised surface.
 Check the front of the lower leg and the back of the foot.
 Look at the nails, between the toes and inspect the sole of the foot.
 Do the same with the right leg.

 And what are other preventive measures?